 2. Assess the situation.

-What is causing the pain?
+Try to figure out what is causing the pain when you are running.
 Is it something that can be immediately addressed and fixed?
 Is there a giant rock stuck in the glue wedged between the two layers of your Superfeet insole, and you can cease said pain by removing aforementioned rock? (true story, that happened to me last week.)
-Or is it unexplained, internal pain?

 3. If the pain is not an easily fixable situation, see step #1.